obophenotype/upheno/src/patterns/dosdp-patterns/README.md

 | Examples |  |

 ### Abnormal rate of biological process
-*Changed frequency of a biological process occuring (per some unit of time).*
+*Changed rate of a biological process, i.e. changed number of events per unit time of a biological process, or changed output of a continuous biological process).*

 | Attribute | Info |
 |----------|----------|